-It's a big step for Council but shows our commitment to do more and do better.
+Setting up this panel is an important step for Council and shows our commitment to do more, and do better.

 Our goal is to strengthen community representation in our decision making.
-We know that we make better decisions when we're working with our community.
+We know that we make better decisions when we work with our community.